Free EU AI Act Digital Omnibus planning tool

 Ask a better question than “Was the AI Act delayed?”

 The operational question is: which obligation track applies to this AI system, and what evidence should still be built now?
-The router below separates the current-law baseline from provisional planning tracks for stand-alone high-risk systems, product-integrated high-risk systems, transparency triggers, and prohibited-practice risk.
+The router below separates the existing-law baseline from adopted-pending-OJ tracks for stand-alone high-risk systems, product-integrated high-risk systems, transparency triggers, and prohibited-practice risk.

 Use it for triage before board updates, vendor reviews, product release decisions, and AI inventory cleanup.
 Do not use it as a legal classification engine.